openenergymonitor/emonpi-ha-bridge/README.md

 [http://emonpi:8081](http://emonpi:8081)

 You should now be able to see ha-bridge web page..great!
-Now stop ha-brdige again (CTRL+C)
+Now stop ha-bridge again (CTRL+C)

+# Enable the required Apache modules:

+`a2enmod proxy proxy_http headers`

 We now need to make ha-bridge run nicely alongside Apache (which is already using port 80).
 Edit apache config to create a reverse proxy to allow ha-bridge to run alongside apache on port 80.
 All `/api` calls will be passed to ha-config